Arthur Sze named 25th U.S. poet laureate

 The job of the poet laureate is to promote the reading of poetry, and different laureates choose different fields and avenues.
 In the announcement, Sze says he intends to focus on promoting translated poetry.
 "As laureate I feel a great responsibility to promote the ways poetry, especially poetry in translation, can impact our daily lives," he wrote in the announcement.
 "We live in such a fast-paced world: poetry helps us slow down, deepen our attention, connect and live more fully."

-In 2006 Sze became the poet laureate of Sante Fe, where he's lived for a long time.
+In 2006, Sze became the poet laureate of Santa Fe, where he's lived for a long time.
 In 2015, he was a finalist for the Pulitzer Prize.
 And in 2019, he won the National Book Award for his collection Sight Lines.

 Copyright 2025 NPR